 - Community Engagement

 - Operations and Planning

 Rec Day History

 The results of his study were shared with the institutions that participated in his research.
-The discussion culminated in an Intramural Summit at Dillard on February 22, 1950, where the 20 intramural directors gathered there, representing 11 Historically Black Colleges & Universities, formed the National Intramural Association.
-The NIA was the first organization of its kind, bringing intramural program leaders to share skills and wisdom to advance the good work of their profession.
+The discussion culminated in an Intramural Summit at Dillard on Feb.
+22, 1950, where the 20 intramural directors gathered there, representing 11 Historically Black Colleges and Universities, formed the National Intramural Association (NIA).
+The NIA was the first organization of its kind, bringing intramural program leaders together to share skills and wisdom to advance the good work of their profession.

-The face of the Association changed a great deal in the next few decades, adapting its purposes and membership to changes in the profession and national culture.
-The first step was for the NIA to move on from its roots in Historically Black institutions to encompass the whole intramural community.
+The face of the association changed a great deal in the next few decades, adapting its purposes and membership to changes in the profession and national culture.
+The first step was for the NIA to move on from its roots in historically black institutions to encompass the whole intramural community.
 Women were excluded from membership from 1959 to 1971.
-Other changes in leadership and affiliations saw the National Intramural Association change its name to the National Intramural and Recreation Association and back again in the late fifties, and finally to the National Intramural-Recreational Sports Association in 1975.
+Other changes in leadership and affiliations saw the National Intramural Association change its name to the National Intramural and Recreation Association and back again in the late 1950s, and finally to the National Intramural-Recreational Sports Association in 1975.
 However, the mission has remained consistent: to support recreational sports professionals in creating communities of well-being on campuses everywhere.

-NIRSA members use Rec Day to not only celebrate NIRSA and Dr. Wasson, but habits of health and wellbeing.
+NIRSA members use Rec Day to not only celebrate NIRSA and Dr. Wasson, but also habits of good health and well-being.
 NIRSA institutions and members promote fun activities like Zumba dance parties and fitness challenges that get people up and moving.

-Throughout the month of February, NIRSA will be posting photos of members participating in recreational sports and healthy activities on the @nirsalive Instagram account as a way to celebrate both Rec Day 2019 and the many members who make NIRSA and the entire collegiate recreation field so incredibly wonderful.
+Throughout February, NIRSA will be posting photos of members participating in recreational sports and healthy activities on the @nirsalive Instagram account as a way to celebrate Rec Day 2019 and the many members who make NIRSA and the entire collegiate recreation field so incredibly wonderful.